-For membership tiers to work, you'll want to design a pricing table that gives potential users all the information they need:
+For membership tiers to work, you'll want to design a pricing table that gives potential users all the information they need.

 3. Offer Seasonal Discounts

-For a lot of people, their favorite part of the Christmas season is the discounts.
+Many people's favorite part of the Christmas season is the discounts.
 However, discounts aren't limited to just a single holiday.
 There are dates around the calendar where members expect a slash in prices, including Black Friday and Cyber Monday.

-Perhaps the best example of membership sites that take discounts to the extreme are web hosting providers:
+Perhaps the best example of membership sites that take discounts to the extreme are web hosting providers.

 What a lot of sites do is drum up excitement for sales in advance through their social media platforms.
 That way, users can budget accordingly and sign up for a discounted price immediately once the sale goes live.